CDPs help marketers to boost the bottom line

 A B2C customer profile may point to usage information and segmentation by demographics and buyer attitudes while, a B2B customer profile, which is central to solutions for getting that 360-degree views of the customer, includes the firmographic data in a CRM—such as their company size, employee count, or annual turnover.

 Customer profiles are often referred to as user profiles or buyer personas.
-Each term essentially means the same thing: A single document that lists key demographics, interests, and behaviors of your target customers.
+Each term essentially means the same thing: A single document lists key demographics, interests, and behaviors of your target customers.

 3 Reasons Why Customer Profiles are a Critical Marketing Tool